-Moriarty Media is partnering with the Carmel Clay Public Library, Indy Film Fest, and Indiana Filmmakers Network to produce the 2023 Carmel Film Forum: How Hollywood Works; The Behind-The-Scenes Of Bringing A Motion Picture To The Screen.
-Production Manager/Line Producer Jennifer A. Haire, a feature film and television production professional with twenty-two years of experience, will implement the program.
+Moriarty Media LLC is partnering with the Carmel Clay Public Library, Indy Film Fest, and Indiana Filmmakers Network to produce the 2023 Carmel Film Forum: How Hollywood Works; The Behind-The-Scenes Of Bringing A Motion Picture To The Screen.
+Production Manager/Line Producer Jennifer A. Haire, a feature film and television production professional with over two decades of experience, will implement the program.

 Saturday, August 26, 2023, 9:00 AM - 5:30 PM (EDT)